-The rapid growth in popularity of buy-to-let in recent years, fuelled in part by the failings of the pensions industry, has not just fed the stereotype that Brits are uniquely obsessed with property, but it has also provided plenty of business for estate and letting agents up and down the country, not to mention property management companies, conveyancers, mortgage brokers, among others.
+The rapid growth in popularity of buy-to-let in recent years, fuelled in part by the failings of the pensions industry, has not just fed the stereotype that Brits are obsessed with property, but it has also provided plenty of business for estate and letting agents, not to mention property management companies, conveyancers, mortgage brokers, among others.

 The introduction of the 3% levy on stamp duty in April 2016 was expected to sound a death knell for buy-to-let (BTL) property.
 But the fact is that many investors remain attracted by the high yields in some parts of the country, low void periods and potential for capital growth that BTL offers to be deterred by the introduction of the surcharge.